Pauciarticular (50%) (oligoarticular)

 Select Answer to see Preferred Response

-A 4-year-old female is brought by her parents in regards to a right sided limp that improves during the day and has been present for two months.
+A 4-year-old female is brought by her parents in regard to a right sided limp that improves during the day and has been present for two months.
 She is found to have a right knee effusion and associated soft-tissue swelling with no redness or warmth.
 Lab work reveals negative Rheumatoid factor, a positive low titer ANA and a normal WBC.
 Radiographs are normal for her age.
 What additional work up does she need?

 MRI of the pelvis